alvarotor/nomadas.network/README.md

 # Nomadas Network

-- Create code on machine
+- Create code on machine from scratch

+`mkdir nomadas.network && cd nomadas.network`
 `dotnet new webapi`
 `dotnet new sln`
 `dotnet new xunit -o Tests`